2018 Finlayson Arm 100K Ultramarathon Race Report | “When everything goes exactly to plan”

-I felt calm, but could sense the weight of my expectations as the clock hit zero, and we comfortably trotted the ~100 meters up Finalyson Arm road before turning left onto (and into) the trails.
+I felt calm, but could sense the weight of my expectations as the clock hit zero, and we comfortably trotted the 100 or so meters up Finalyson Arm road before turning left onto and into the trails.

 Only 104.8 kilometers (and 6136 meters of both climb and descent) to go.

 I started out following along in a lead group of five.

 My pre-race plan was to start out overly conservative, so that I could enjoy running strong while going “hunting” for positions over the second half of the race.
 That’s how things went during my first ultra experience at last year’s Squamish 50 mile, and my mouth was watering in anticipation of doing it again.
 As the early kilometers typically do when combining a taper + adrenaline – the pace we were moving did feel comfortable, and I casually chatted with the guy beside me about previous races, race ideas for the future, and what had led us to the start line today.

 The first section of the double out-and-back race – from the start line to aid station #1 (Rowntree) – is an 11 kilometer stretch.
 Within a few minutes, you reach the much-anticipated “river crossing”.
 It’s really not that bad, but you will unavoidably be fully submerged up to your shins, so prepare for it.
 I followed the lead of others in our group by using the rope for balance for the first ~20 meters of river, before hopping over to the left-side wall as we went under the highway (the water is quite shallow here – mid-foot at most), and then we were up and out and done.